spinnylights/vulkan-notes/vulkan_notes.md

 needed to provide the correct alignment for the data following them.

-`std140` is exactly the same as this, except that the alignment of an array or structure is rounded up to a multiple of 16.
+`std140` is exactly the same as `std430`, except that the alignment of an array or structure is rounded up to a multiple of 16.

 There is one exception to the rule that `uniform` blocks are laid out acccording to `std140`—if the block has the layout qualifier